-The RAPTOR® iMX950 is an Intelligent Cyber Secure Platform running the iBiome OS.
+The RAPTOR® iMX350 is an Intelligent Cyber Secure Platform running the iBiome OS.
 The iBiome is an all-encompassing operating system that supports switching and routing on a single platform.
 RAPTOR has been designed for future scalability.
 Its modular system of field replaceable line blocks, hot swappable power supplies, and its ability to run third party software applications makes it a very flexible platform for today and the future.

-In this document iMX950 and RAPTOR are used interchangeably.
+In this document iMX350 and RAPTOR are used interchangeably.

-Figure 1: RAPTOR iMX950
+Figure 1: RAPTOR iMX350

 1.1.
-Key Features and Benefits of RAPTOR iMX950
+Key Features and Benefits of RAPTOR iMX350

-FEATURES BENEFITS Single platform function • latform allows the user to connect various meet their functional requirements.
-Simplified GUI- easy to use er Interface; elin ulation program uration and monitoring with a web-based ninates the need for more complex terminal as; reduced cost of deployment; one functions; built-in LCD display provides easy on Robust industrial design °C to +85°C (-40 eded; IP 40 °F to 185°F) operating temperature, no fans Power over Ethernet ernet (PoE).
-The e factory equipped to support Power over iMX950 can deliver up to 720 Watts of ernal PoE power supply, with up to 240 Watts nodule.
+FEATURES BENEFITS Single platform function The multi-service platform allows the user to connect various plug-in modules to meet their functional requirements.
+Simplified GUI- easy to use Allows easy configuration and monitoring with a web-based User Interface; eliminates the need for more complex terminal emulation programs; reduced cost of deployment; one platform-multiple functions; built-in LCD display provides easy access to information Robust industrial design -40°C to +85°C (-40°F to 185°F) operating temperature, no fans needed; IP 40 Power over Ethernet The iMX350 may be factory equipped to support Power over Ethernet (PoE).
+The iMX350 can deliver up to 720 Watts of power, from an external PoE power supply, with up to 240 Watts per 8GRJ45P line module.